Backblaze/B2_Command_Line_Tool/doc/encryption.md

 ## Bucket Encryption Settings

 Encryption is specified per bucket.
-Each bucket has its own master key.

-The master key for a bucket is stored in a file called `.MASTER_KEY` in the bucket.
-This file contains a JSON with this information:

-- ???
+When a bucket is encrypted, it contains a file called `.MASTER_KEY`, which holds the salt used to generate encryption keys.
+Keys are created based on the salt, and on the user's secret passphrase.

+The file contains:

+- The 16-byte salt used to generate encryption keys, as hex.
+- The 16-byte salt used to generate file name encryption keys.

+The format looks like this:

+    {
+        "encryptionKeySalt" : "7b536cce8a053634be024d53f2dcaebb"
+    }

 ## Per-File Information

 ### Encrypted File Name

-The file name for each file is encrypted using the same algorithm as the contents of the file.
+The file name for each file is encrypted using the same algorithm and the same key as the contents of the file.
 See the "Encryption Process" section below.

 The result is a random initialization vection (I.V.), followed by the encrypted data.
 This whole thing is base64 encoded (using "url-safe" encoding), and stored in the file info as `encrypted_file_name`.